nibirjoydhar/Crop_Recommendation/README.md

 ## 📜 License

-This project is open source and available under the MIT License.
+This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.
+This means you can use, modify, and distribute this software freely, even for commercial purposes, as long as you include the original copyright and license notice.